TheSingh/Linux-Directory-Structure-in-Cpp/README.md

-A mostly working Linux shell written in C++, although some features haven't been fully implemented yet.
+A working Linux shell written in C++, done mostly by exploiting polymorphism.

 Features: